supaflyENJOY/DynamicsDocs/docs/Patients/CareTeamParticipants.md

 ---
 id: CareTeamParticipants
-title: Care Team Participant
+title: Care Team Participants
 ---

-# Care Team Participant
+# Care Team Participants
 The Care Team Participants section displays a list of all practitioners that are currently servicing the patient.
 These practitioners have access to view (and for BCBA's to edit) the patient’s care plan, as well as conduct sessions – between the start and end date of the care team participant record.

 ##  Auto-created Care Team Participants